Núria Bosch

 news

-Jan, 2025 From April-July 2025, I’m a short-term Doctoral Fellow at the DFG-funded NegLaB project (Goethe-Universität Frankfurt), working with Esther Rinke and Petra Schulz.
+Jan, 2025 From April-July 2025, I was a short-term Doctoral Fellow at the DFG-funded NegLaB project (Goethe-Universität Frankfurt), working with Esther Rinke and Petra Schulz.